Table of Contents

 Please follow the steps below:

-1. Close the Graphical Programming
+- Close the

-4. Check and Save
+Check and Save - Open the

-6. Now the newly added library is available in the library selection
+Graphical Programming (F9) - Now the newly added library is available in the library selection

 Create Block